-Laura is a senior associate at Hudson Gavin Martin, specialising in intellectual property advice and disputes.
+Laura is an intellectual property and commercial barrister at Sangro Chambers.
 2020 is Laura's first year as AWLA president, and her third on the committee.

 In 2020 Laura is interested in ensuring AWLA is a strong voice for positive change in the profession, as well as continuing to provide excellent networking opportunities for women.